MES Integration and Validation in Life Sciences

 • Batch recipes

-Some of these functions can be managed from either the MES or the LIMS.
+Some of these functions can be managed from either the MES or a Product Lifecycle Management tool.
 Consider batch recipes, for example.
 These need to be followed exactly.
-It makes sense to store them in the MES on the manufacturing floor.
-In addition to having the recipe available at the point of use, storing it in the MES frees up a LIMS license that would have gone to a process operator, rather than a lab chemist.
-Batch recipes could also be stored in the product lifecycle management (PLM) system, if one is in use.
+It makes sense to store them in the MES on the manufacturing floor to have the recipe available at the point of use.

 Benefits of Integration Between the LIMS and MES